 The Plan pays Benefits for hearing aids requiring a Prescription that are for the correction of a hearing impairment (a reduction in the ability to perceive sound which may range from slight to complete deafness).
 Hearing aids are electronic amplifying devices designed to bring sound more effectively into the ear.
 A hearing aid consists of a microphone, amplifier and receiver.
-Benefits are available for a hearing aid that is purchased as a result of a written recommendation by a Physician.
+Benefits are available for a hearing aid that is purchased as a result of a prescription written by a Physician.
 Benefits are provided for the hearing aid and for charges for associated fitting and testing.

-Benefits for hearing aids, including fitting, testing and molds, are limited to \$1,000 per hearing impaired ear for any consecutive 36-month period.
+Benefits for hearing aids requiring a prescription, including fitting, testing and molds, are limited to \$1,000 per hearing impaired ear for any consecutive 36-month period.
 Eligible Participants 18 years of age and younger are not subject to the \$1,000 Benefit limit for hearing aids.
 Eligible Participants 18 years of age and younger may also receive coverage for one cochlear implant per ear with internal replacement as Medically Necessary.
 Hearing aid batteries are not included in the hearing aid Benefit limit.
-Hearing aid batteries are covered at 100% up to maximum of \$1 per battery.
+Hearing aid batteries for the hearing aid requiring a prescription are covered at 100% up to maximum of \$1 per battery.
 You must submit a receipt with a completed claim form located under the Publications and Forms section at www.healthselectoftexas.com.